 The key to a traditional left/right platoon is that most batters hit better against opposite-handed pitching than against same-handed pitching.
 There are several reasons why this is the case.
 One major reason is that batters have an easier time seeing the ball when it's thrown by an opposite-handed pitcher.
 Another important reason is that breaking balls tend to break away from same-handed batters and in toward opposite-handed batters, and most batters have an easier time adjusting to inward than outward break.

 The difference between a batter's performance against opposite handed pitching and same handed pitching is his platoon split; a right-handed batter who has a .300 batting average against lefties and .250 against righties has a .050 platoon split for batting average.
 A batter whose platoon split is negative has a reverse platoon split.
 A batter with a normal platoon split who is hitting against an opposite-handed pitcher has the platoon advantage; in contrast, if both the batter and the pitcher are working from the same side, the pitcher is the one who has the advantage.

 Baseball players have understood the advantages of platooning from the very early days of the game.
 Switch hitting, a strategy that only makes sense in light of the platoon advantage, was in use from the beginning of the National Association.
 Although players understood that they had an advantage against opposite-handed pitching, early teams' rosters were too small to take advantage by having formal platoons.

-Nowadays, platooning occurs most often between pitchers, as managers will switch once or twice an inning late from a righthanded pitcher to a lefthander in the game in order to gain the platoon advantage, while the batting team often has few opportunities to make a counter-move, because there are fewer substitute position players available.
+Nowadays, platooning occurs most often between pitchers, as managers will switch once or twice an inning late in the game from a righthanded pitcher to a lefthander in order to gain the platoon advantage, while the batting team often has few opportunities to make a counter-move, because there are fewer substitute position players available.
 Most teams now have a couple of LOOGYs on their roster to implement this strategy, which was made popular by Tony LaRussa.